Incognito-1/YT6/README.md

 <hr>

 #### INSPIRATION :
-To create an application like
+To create a free application capable of downloading media in any os, regardless of location and other factors.

 <hr>